21-Lagging Badly Pedaling Downhill

 Yahoo performs poorly against most of its four major competitors.
 The four major players in the marketplace are Google, Yahoo, MSN and AOL, in that order of market share.
 Together they account for something less than 60% of the total market.
 (In the average mature market, the top four competitors own more than 80% of the total market.
 So, this market has much maturing yet to do.
 All the top competitors are losing share to Google.
 The only top competitor to perform worse than Yahoo?
 Microsoft’s own MSN.
 The merger of these two companies is equivalent to the combination of two Division II college football teams in the hopes of beating USC.

 Each of the players in the search business, other than Google, has a significant value proposition problem.
 Value is the combination of Performance for Price.
 If a company’s market share is falling, the inescapable fact is that the Value proposition it offers is wrong.
 Either the price is too high or the Function, Reliability and Convenience of the offering are too low.
-Or both the pricing and the Performance may be low.
+Or both the pricing may be high and the Performance may be low.
 Eventually, this lagging Performance shows up in the numbers.

 Yahoo’s relative numbers already show its lagging Performance.
 Its ROE last year was 11%, but Google’s was 21%.
 Its trailing P/E is 34, but Google’s is 42.
 As the market inevitably slows, these lower returns may easily turn into losses.
 The antidote lies in a better Value proposition.
 Both Yahoo and Microsoft need a lot of work.